-Cellular ATP was measured using an ATP Colorimetric/Fluorometric Assay Kit (BioVision, Milpitas, CA).
-Cells were plated in 35 mm petri dishes at 600,000 cells/well and allowed to attach overnight prior to treatment with 10 $\mu$ M CM764 or fresh media without ligand (control).
-After 24 h, cells were washed once with PBS, lysed, and immediately deproteinized with perchloric acid and neutralized with potassium hydroxide.
-A 50 $\mu$ L aliquot of deproteinized supernatant was incubated with Reaction Mix for 30 min at room temperature protected from light.
-Fluorescence of the samples was read at 535 nm excitation/587 nm emission.
-Protein concentration was measured by BCA assay (Pierce, Waltham, MA) and ATP levels were adjusted for protein levels.
+ATP Assay.
+Cellular ATP was measured using an ATP Colorimetric/Fluorometric Assay Kit (BioVision) according to manufacturer's specifications.
+Cells were plated in 35-mm petri dishes at 600,000 cells/well and allowed to attach overnight prior to treatment with $10~\mu M$ CM764 or fresh media without ligand (control).
+After 24 hours, cells were washed once with phosphate-buffered saline, lysed, and immediately deproteinized with perchloric acid and neutralized with potassium hydroxide.
+A $50-\mu l$ aliquot of deproteinized supernatant was incubated with reaction mix for 30 minutes at RT and protected from light.
+Fluorescence of the samples was read at 535-nm excitation/587-nm emission.
+Protein concentration was measured by BCA Assay (Pierce) and ATP levels were adjusted for protein levels.